Today’s Wonder of the Day was inspired by Debbi. Debbi Wonders, “What kinds of raptors are there?” Thanks for WONDERing with us, Debbi!

-They use these weapons to catch, kill and tear off the flesh of their prey.
-Their talons allow them to pick up and carry prey great distances, while their sharp beaks are perfect for tearing off bite-sized pieces that easily fit in the mouth.
+They use these body parts to catch, kill and tear off the flesh of their prey.
+Their talons allow them to pick up and carry prey great distances, while their sharp beaks are perfect for tearing off bite-sized pieces.

-Most birds of prey hunt for vertebrates (animals with backbones) or other birds.
+Most birds of prey hunt for vertebrates (animals with backbones) that can include mammals, fish, or other birds.
 Often, the prey can be quite large compared to the size of the bird.
 Most raptors, especially vultures and condors, also eat the carcasses of dead animals — called carrion.

-Unfortunately, their predatory lifestyle puts raptors at the top of the food chain.
-This means that raptors are sometimes endangered species, because they struggle to survive when food is difficult to find.
+Their predatory lifestyle puts raptors at the top of the food chain.
+Unfortunately, this means that raptors are sometimes endangered species, because they struggle to survive when food is difficult to find.

-So what about those dinosaur raptors that made Jurassic Park such a success?
+So what about those dinosaur raptors that made the Jurassic Park movie series such a success?
 As it turns out, Velociraptors were indeed real dinosaurs.
-However, they didn’t look or behave exactly like the movie portrayed them.
+However, they didn't look or behave exactly like the way the movies portrayed them.